 When I first seriously began my journey as a reader, I was very much against rereading books.
 I think that came from the fact that I’m a fairly slow reader, and I felt like it was a huge waste of my time to read a book that I’d already read.

-But at some point, around the time that I started writing book reviews, I realized that I wasn’t able to remember the plots of very many of the books that I’d read.
+But at some point, around the time that I started writing book reviews on Goodreads, I realized that I wasn’t able to remember the plots of very many of the books that I’d read.

 Blame it on the fact that my brain is constantly running with an average of 5837 tabs open at once, or the fact that I have a memory worse than Dory from Finding Nemo.
 I just couldn’t remember the plots to save my life.
 So, I decided it was time to start rereading.